ziminas1990/space-expansion/web-client/docs/deploy-on-windows.md

-# Deploy web-client on windows
+# Deploy web-client on Windows 10

 ## Check if everything ready to start
 This guide assumes, that you already have: